istio/istio.io/content/en/blog/2021/statefulsets-made-easier/index.md

 ## `StatefulSets` in action, prior to Istio 1.10

 In a GKE cluster running Kubernetes 1.19, we have Istio 1.9.5 installed.
-We enabled automatic sidecar injection in the `default` namespace, then we installed ZooKeeper using the [Helm charts provided by Bitnami](https://artifacthub.io/packages/helm/bitnami/zookeeper), along with our `sleep` sample application:
+We enabled automatic sidecar injection in the `default` namespace, then we installed ZooKeeper using the [Helm charts provided by Bitnami](https://artifacthub.io/packages/helm/bitnami/zookeeper), along with the Istio `sleep` pod for interactive debugging:

 {{< text bash >}}
 $ helm repo add bitnami https://charts.bitnami.com/bitnami